The Ultimate Guide To Call Centre Quality Assurance

 For example, AHT may well provide you with an overview of productivity, but trying to get the call over in the shortest possible time does little to enhance CX or brand loyalty.

-So in order to determine what metrics and KPIs you should employ, you need to define exactly what it is that you want to achieve from your quality assurance process.
+So to determine what metrics and KPIs you should employ, you need to define exactly what it is that you want to achieve from your quality assurance process.

 The starting point in defining a quality assurance programme is to identify what the key focus is for your organisation, is it sales, service or support?